menghaozhang/tink-link-ios/USAGE.md

 ```

 ## Add credential
-### Initiate creating credential
+### Creating and updating a form
-- Creates a form for the given provider.
+Creates a form for the given provider.
 ```swift
 let form = Form(provider: <#Provider#>)
 form.fields[0].text = <#String#>